This Collection Is Exactly What The Plus-Size Market Was Missing

 Advertisement

-In response to this lack of choice, Rutter teamed up with navabi to create a 10-piece capsule collection rooted in bold colours, sharp tailoring and small, quirky details.
-From a powder-pink gingham blouse with a cute ruffled shoulder to emerald-green paper-bag trousers with an eye-catching bow tie, each piece is effortlessly stylish and designed to transition easily from weekday to weekend.
+In response to this lack of choice, Rutter teamed up with navabi to create a 10-piece capsule collection rooted in bold colors, sharp tailoring, and small, quirky details.
+From a powder-pink gingham blouse with a ruffled shoulder to emerald-green paper-bag trousers with an eye-catching bow tie, each piece is effortlessly stylish and designed to transition easily from weekday to weekend.

 “The idea behind the collection for me was bold, wearable statement pieces, but ones that you can wear every day,” explains Rutter.
 “They’re eye-catching but not so wildly avant-garde that you feel self-conscious.
 I feel like there is a real gap in the market for serious, grown-up plus-size clothes that aren’t boring, because I don’t really differentiate between the clothes I wear to work and the clothes I wear to see my friends.
 I always want to be at this mid-level of attractive, put-together; not too much and not too little.
 I feel like that is what we designed.”

-This is exactly how navabi is leading the crowd when it comes to plus-size clothing – by hiring people that are actually going to wear these clothes instead of trying to predict or, worse, dictate what customers want.
-“I do think brands actually dictate what plus-size women want, because they present such a narrow list of options which then lead to a narrow view of what you can wear,” argues Rutter.
+This is exactly how navabi is leading the crowd when it comes to plus-size clothing – by hiring people who are actually going to wear their clothes.
+“I do think brands actually dictate what plus-size women want, because they present such a narrow list of options which then lead to a narrow view of what you can wear,” she adds.
 “How can you say, for example, that we want tops with sleeves if you never let us buy anything sleeveless?
 It’s this vicious circle and I talk about it all the time, but I really believe it.
-You buy what is out there and, for plus-size women, that’s often not a lot.”
+You buy what is out there, and for plus-size women, that’s often not a lot.”

 Advertisement

 This conversation leads into the wider issue of the fashion industry often assuming that plus-size women want to be invisible.
-Trend reports encourage “flattering” cuts and hiding “problem areas”, yet slimmer women are presented with experimental options that can often enlarge or distort their figure.
+Trend reports encourage “flattering” cuts and hiding “problem areas,” while slimmer women are presented with experimental options that can often enlarge or distort their figure.
 Fashion is, first and foremost, about self-expression, so why do we have different rules for different people?
-“Somehow that logic isn’t pushed on thin people in the same way,” sighs Rutter.
+“Somehow that logic isn’t pushed on thin people in the same way,” Rutter says.
 “We’re just not interested in policing thin bodies.”

 Advertisement